bmc-labs/xdrk/README.md

 XRK/DRK file, a process which takes nothing close to a second on Linux.

 ### Using it

 Best is to declare it as a dependency of your project via git.

-### Caveats if you're working on this and get f%cked by Windows
+### Caveats if you're working on this on Windows

 MSVC won't link against a .dll and then later load it dynamically, but it also won't "blindly" link against a shared object and check if everything is dandy at runtime.
 Well, sort of, because the resource it needs to "link" is just a file containing a bunch of obfuscated symbol names and then they still check again at runtime (because, well, there really isn't any other way).

-It is what it is, whether I like it (I don't) or not (I really don't) isn't going to change anything.
+It is what it is.
 The good news is that if you have the .dll, you can actually just generate this obfuscated-symbols-file using Microsoft's own tooling.

 To link against the AiM library on Windows, you need a .lib file corresponding to the .dll file they provide.
-There is one included in the `aim` directory, but if for whatever reason you need a newer one, read one.
+There is one included in the `aim` directory, but if for whatever reason you need a newer one, read on.

 You should already have the MSVC build tools installed to work with Rust's `x86_64-pc-windows-msvc` target.
 Go ahead and fire up your Visual Studio